your-mom-spec-ops/Almost-Dark-Grey-Colorfull-Proton---FirefoxCSS-Themes-but-i-customize-it/README.md

+# This is a simple fork
+all credits to https://github.com/CristianDragos/FirefoxThemes I change Darkish grey **only**

 # Darkish
 1. enable this en `about:config` -> `browser.newtabpage.activity-stream.newNewtabExperience.enabled` to make newtab better

-# other proton entries that maybe you like it
+# Other proton entries that maybe you like it
 1. `browser.proton.enabled`
 2. `browser.proton.tabs.enabled`
 3. `browser.proton.appmenu.enabled`